WangLab-SINH/Cheng-et-al.-2021-07-13/README.md

 Description:
 ===
-This document provides the codes analyzing all the cycling transcriptomes in the article
+This document provides the codes analyzing all the cycling transcriptomes in the article.

 Requirements:
 ===